-Megan Mericle is a PhD student in the department of English and the Center for Writing Studies at the University of Illinois at Urbana-Champaign.
+Megan Mericle is a PhD candidate in the department of English and the Center for Writing Studies at the University of Illinois at Urbana-Champaign.

 Megan is originally from North Carolina, where she earned degrees in English and psychology from Western Carolina University.
 Weathering sub-zero temperatures, she then completed a dual MFA in creative writing and MA in English at the University of Alaska Fairbanks, where she also worked in the writing center and taught first-year writing courses.
 After graduating, she taught as an adjunct instructor in Greensboro, North Carolina before returning to graduate school at UIUC to pursue a doctoral degree.
-She is currently one of the Assistant Directors of the Center for Writing Studies, and a member of the Writing Across Engineering and Science (WAES) research team.
+She has served as one of the Assistant Directors of the Center for Writing Studies, and is currently a member of the Writing Across Engineering and Science (WAES) research team.

 Feminist science studies, public communication of science, participatory science practices, multimodality, disciplinary identity